Gwinnett School of Mathematics, Science, and Technology

-The Gwinnett School of Mathematics, Science, and Technology (GSMST) is a special public school in Lawrenceville, Georgia, United States, and a part of Gwinnett County Public Schools.
+The Gwinnett School of Mathematics, Science, and Technology (GSMST) is a specialized public school in Lawrenceville, Georgia (United States), and a part of Gwinnett County Public Schools.
 Students are admitted through a county-wide lottery, whose participants, since the school dropped its charter status in 2016, must meet multiple requirements.
 It features a heavy focus on project-based STEM education.
 Its rigorous course offerings and high student graduation rate make it one of the most prestigious high schools in the state.

-GSMST is notable for its focus on technology.
-Through contracts with Lenovo and HP Inc., every student is issued a laptop with pre-installed software such as AutoCAD, Adobe Photoshop, and Adobe Premiere Pro.
-Teachers and students have access to school-wide SMART boards and overhead LCD projectors.

 History

 The school was chartered in March 2006 by the Gwinnett County Board of Education through SPLOST and opened in the fall of 2007.
 It was temporarily housed on the Duluth High School campus, but building 100 began in 2007 as a separate school from Duluth High School.
 Renovations updated and modernized 18 classrooms and offices, and GSMST moved to its permanent location in 2010 at the geographic center of Gwinnett County, near Sugarloaf Parkway and Old Norcross Road, the former site of Benefield Elementary School.
 The new building is designed for a maximum of 1,200 students.
 The school is adjacent to the Maxwell High School of Technology.

 In 2016, GSMST was awarded the Blue Ribbon Award.